sajidrai/CCLDevOpsTask/README.md

    - Once the stack creation is complete, the infrastructure components including the DynamoDB table, Lambda functions, and API Gateway will be deployed.

 3. **Testing**
-   - Once the stack is completed we can copy the `To` and call it using postman by providing json object in the body as `{"email": "emailAddress}`.
+   - Once the stack is completed we can copy the output variable value `TokenCreationAPIURL` and call it using postman by providing json object in the body as
+   `{"email": "emailAddress}`.
    - Above will send token to email as well as in api response for testing purpose.
-   - To verify token we can call `tokenVerfication` api by copying its link from the outputs with key as `` and provide a verification code in the body as `{"verification_code": "code"}`
+   - To verify token we can call `tokenVerfication` api by copying its link from the outputs with key as `TokenVerificationAPIURL` and provide a verification code in the body as `{"verification_code": "code"}`
    - This verify the token or gave error based on the token value.

 ### Note: